eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 # #{page.title}

-The `assert` statement throws an exception if a condition is not `true`, and can narrow the type of attributes in the statements following it.
+The `assert` statement validates a given condition, throwing an `AssertionException` if the condition is not satisfied.
+An assertion may narrow the type of values as seen by subsequent statements.

 ## Usage